-To develop a set of architectural assets to support strategic planning, improve decision-making, and enhance agility.
+To develop a set of architectural assets to improve planning and decision-making, support programs and projects activities, and enhance agility.

 We have used the Enterprise Architecture Maturity Model (EAMM) to explore EA practice levels of maturity at Waterloo.
 We have done some review of our current state EA practice in an effort to determine where we are on the maturity curve and how can we grow further.
 We have identified challenges that we have been encountering since we started, determined key success factors to help us move forward, and identified opportunities where we can get involved to mature our EA practice.

 Management: How are you managing the EA practice to direct resources toward the areas of scope you have defined for yourself?
 How could you improve?

 C. Impact Assessment

 EA Maturity levels at Waterloo

 EA is not yet fully scoped to form a practice and the scope of EA activities is limited.
 Currently the scope of EA practice has been focusing on Application, Technology, and Security architecture within the IST department, a central IT unit at the University of Waterloo, it is still at the formed level.

 Engagement attributes describes how EA practice engages stakeholders based on its scope.
 Currently, EA engagement is being building in various areas within the IST and we are getting involved in few key projects, it is at the initiating level.

 The impact attributes describes how the EA practice measures its performance within its scope.
 Currently, EA has little or no impact yet and is at the initiating level.

 Current state of Impact: